coguardio/coverity_integration/README.md

 ## File-independent flags

 The third party integration toolkit requires currently a flag to be associated to a file.
-Some of our checks are independent of the file, or are even just there because the file does not exist.
+Some of our checks are independent from a specific file, or are even just there because the file does not exist.
 Right now, we filter those checks out.